JBxSlash/JBxSlash.github.io/README.md

 ### Features

+## Cool Features
-Some of the cool features are auto link scanner, anti grabbify, user verification, polls, giveaways, auto afk tag
+Some of the *cool* features are [auto link scanner, anti grabbify, user verification, polls, giveaways, auto afk tag]
+## Basic Features

-Some of the more basic ones are kick, ban, purge, random, coinflip, meme, urmom, dadjoke
+Kick, ban, purge, random, coinflip, meme, urmom, dadjoke, etc.

 ### How do you get the bot?

-#The current link as of right now doesnt exist
+*The current link as of right now doesnt exist

 ### How can i trust the bot!